 If the patient has provided a tampered urine sample or has failed to attend a requested RUDS within 24 hours (48 hours in occasional exceptional circumstances), this behaviour is considered equivalent to a RUDS result containing either illicit substances, prescription medications not prescribed to the patient, or an absence of the OAT medication.

-The patient must be considered unstable and the treatment plan must be adjusted accordingly.
+Counsel patients who do not attend a RUDS within 24-48 hours of a request for specimen collection about the value of RUDS to the treatment plan and take measures to facilitate testing if there are barriers

+If a patient provides a tampered specimen, seek to understand the patient’s concerns about RUDS and explore ways to help them feel comfortable discussing substance use and to make RUDS useful to both the patient and clinician

 A prescriber must consult with PIP or eHealth viewer, or another reliable source for medication information, to ensure medications that are being prescribed are shown in the lab results, and to be aware of other medications that may be concurrently prescribed by other prescribers.